kritzikratzi/ofxGLFWJoystick/ReadMe.md

 #Notes
 * Only tested on OSX.

-* It seems that joysticks need to be plugged in before you launch the app for them to be detected.

 * I got an USB Xbox 360 controller to work on OSX using [this](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver).